TryItOnline/tiosetup/README.md

 EOT
 ```

-Create htaccess so that /nexus is rewritten to /nexus.html
+Create .htaccess so that /nexus is rewritten to /nexus.html

 ```Shell
 cat <<EOT >> /var/www/tio.run/.htaccess